Curriculum

 Survey of human-produced energy technologies including steam, hydro, fossil (petroleum, coal, and unconventionals), geothermal, wind, solar, biofuels, nuclear, and fuel cells.
 Current and possible future energy transmission and efficiency.
 Evaluation of different energy sources in terms of a feasibility matrix of technical, economic, environmental, and political aspects.
 3 hours lecture; 3 semester hours.

-ENERGY ECONOMICS (EBGN 330/ENGY 330)
+Energy Economics (EBGN 330/ENGY 330)

 Study of economic theories of optimal resource extraction, market power, market failure, regulation, deregulation, technological change and resource scarcity.
 Economic tools used to analyze OPEC, energy mergers, natural gas price controls and deregulation, electric utility restructuring, energy taxes, environmental impacts of energy use, government R&D programs, and other energy topics.
 Prerequisite: EBGN201.